 In the inland waters connected to the sea area and in coastal areas, vessel traffic and vessel traffic flow is often affected by the tide, meteorological conditions (the wind, icing, fog etc.) and seasonal variations in fluvial flow.
 There may be a peak of vessel traffic flow during the period of rapid rise and fall of the tide and a rapid change of weather conditions.

 Inland VTS concerns the operational management of traffic and the forward planning of vessel movements to prevent congestion and dangerous situations, and is particularly relevant in times of high traffic density or when the movement of special transports may affect the flow of other traffic.

-Due to the limited dimensions of many fairway in inland waters and permanent waterway structures such as locks, dams, weirs and bridges, the distribution of docks, berths and anchorages may be concentrated and, in some sections, vessel traffic flow may be dense.
+Due to the limited dimensions of many fairways in inland waters and permanent waterway structures such as locks, dams, weirs and bridges, the distribution of docks, berths and anchorages may be concentrated and, in some sections, vessel traffic may be dense.
 Therefore, it is difficult for VTS to predict the position of vessels through TCPA and CPA and information at micro level may be limited.
 It may be necessary to rely mainly on the macro traffic organization to implement VTS traffic management.

 In relatively large water systems, lakes and busy waterways there may be many VTS centres operating in stages and coordination among VTS centres is important.